 To be part of a community effort with everyone working together towards the same goal.

-What are the rules of Geogians Move Together?
+What were the rules of Geogians Move Together?

-1. You can log any activity where the distance moved can be measured (walk, cycle, run, row, Junior School challenges).
+1. To log any activity where the distance moved can be measured (walk, cycle, run, row, Junior School challenges).

-2. The activity should be in addition to normal daily movement (no steps count for the day)
+2. The activity should have been in addition to normal daily movement (no steps count for the day)

-3. You must be moving under your own power (no horse riding or motorised transport).
+3. To move under own power (no horse riding or motorised transport).

 4. One entry/log per person per day.

-Which House has contributed the most kilometers towards achieving our goal?
+Which House contributed the most kilometers towards achieving our goal?